shapefuture/oracle-foundry/BEGINNER-GUIDE.md

 1. **An email address** (Gmail, Outlook, anything works)
 2. **A phone number** (for verification)
-3. **A credit/debit card** (Oracle won't charge you - it's just for identity verification)
+3. **A credit/debit card** (Oracle won't charge you - it's just $1 for identity verification)
 4. **15 minutes of your time**

-**⚠️ IMPORTANT: Oracle will ask for a credit card but will NEVER charge you for the Always Free resources.
+**⚠️ IMPORTANT: Oracle will ask for a credit card but will NEVER charge you, just $1 for authorization.
 This has been free since 2019 and Oracle has committed to keeping it free forever.**

 ---